The small business guide to avoiding discrimination charges when firing

-For most small-business owners, terminating an employee is never easy.
-After all, we can’t all be Donald Trump (nor would we all want to be).
+For most small business owners, terminating an employee is never easy.
 Small businesses don’t have that many employees, and it’s easy for members of the team to start feeling like family.
 They might even be actual family!

 That’s why firing employees can be such tricky business.
-But in addition to the standard hurt feelings, damaged egos, and spirals into existential darkness, some fired employees may believe they’ve been wrongfully terminated.
+But in addition to the standard hurt feelings and damaged egos, some fired employees may believe they’ve been wrongfully terminated.

-“Wrongfully terminated” is legal term that means an employer unfairly (and illegally) dismissed an employee.
+“Wrongfully terminated” is a legal term that means an employer unfairly and illegally dismissed an employee.
 For example, employers cannot violate work contracts or falsely justify a dismissal when they really just wanted to hire someone for a lower wage.
-You can learn more about those situations by reading Nolo.com’s helpful article “Wrongful Termination: Was Your Firing Illegal?”
+You can learn more about those situations by reading Nolo.com’s helpful article “Wrongful termination: was your firing illegal?”

 Most employers don’t need to provide reasoning when they fire an employee – but they still can’t do anything illegal.
 Discrimination in the workplace is illegal thanks to federal Equal Employment Opportunity laws.
-(For more information on these laws, read “Employee Rights: What Small-Business Owners Need to Know.”)
+(For more information on these laws, read “Small business owners and employee rights.”)

 In terms of wrongful termination, this includes dismissals that are based on an employee’s…